Toward Data Efficient Model Merging between Different Datasets without Performance Degradation: Introduction

-Previous studies~\citep{ainsworth2023git,leontev2020non,singh2020model} report that model merging works well for models trained on a single dataset with different random seeds.
-On the other hand, it has been reported that models trained on different datasets are difficult to merge.
+Previous studies~\citep{ainsworth2023git,leontev2020non,singh2020model} reported that model merging works well for models trained on a single dataset with different random seeds, called model merging on a single dataset.
+On the other hand, model merging is difficult for models trained on different datasets, called model merging between different datasets.
 Merging knowledge from different datasets has practical significance.
-Thus, this study addresses two research questions. \begin{itemize} \item RQ1: How difficult does model merging become as datasets become more different? \item RQ2: What makes model merging between different datasets more difficult than model merging with the same dataset? \end{itemize} To address RQ1, we evaluate the accuracy of a series of merging models while incrementally increasing the gap between datasets.
-In this paper, we introduce the metric of the gap between datasets called flipped accuracy, which is the average of the accuracy of Model A on Dataset B and Model B on Dataset A. The experimental results indicate that model merging becomes more difficult as flipped accuracy decreases.
-Next, to address RQ2, we analyze the loss landscape theoretically and experimentally.
-We found that model merging between the same datasets can achieve good performance since the optimal weights are the same, but different datasets have different optimal weights and loss landscapes, which create a loss barrier and makes model merging difficult (see Fig.~\ref{fig:losslandscape-rmnist-90}).\looseness-1
+Thus, this study addresses the following research question. \begin{itemize} \item RQ1: What makes model merging between different datasets more difficult than model merging on a single dataset? \end{itemize} To address RQ1, we focus on the difference between loss landscapes of the datasets that are incrementally increasing the gap from the original one.
+Specifically, we design a series of synthetic datasets based on MNIST, on which we analyze how the optimal basin in loss landscape differs due to the increasing gap.
+Previous work~\citep{ainsworth2023git} observed that for a single dataset, sufficiently close optimal weights reside within the same basin, effectively eliminating the loss barrier.
+In contrast, we find that in the case of different datasets, even if the optimal weights are close between these datasets, the loss barriers still remain, as shown in Fig.~\ref{fig:losslandscape-rmnist-90}.
+Moreover, we observed that overly close optimal weights yield a rather high loss barrier between them as shown in Fig.~\ref{fig:population}.